Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Alfords Point has 16 operational public transport stops, all of which are bus services.
-These stops are served by 11 different routes that together facilitate 785 weekly passenger trips.
-The accessibility to public transport is rated as excellent, with residents typically located 192 meters from the nearest stop.
+Alfords Point has 16 operational public transport stops, all of which are bus stops.
+These stops are served by 11 different routes that collectively facilitate 785 weekly passenger trips.
+The accessibility to these stops is rated as excellent, with residents typically residing just 192 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward, primarily using cars (94%).
+On average, there are 2.3 vehicles per dwelling in Alfords Point, which exceeds the regional average.
+According to the 2021 Census, a significant portion of residents work from home (45.1%), potentially influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport